Prostitution in Vietnam: Tonkin

 Shortly after the establishment of Tonkin as a French protectorate, in 1888, the Hanoi Municipal Council put in place formal regulations on prostitution in the city.
 (Similar regulations had also been introduced in Haiphong in 1886.)
 The 1888 regulations include a provision for the official licensing of brothel houses; these licensed brothels (maison de tolérance) were the only places where sex work was permitted.
 At the same time, sex workers had to register their names, ages, places of origin, and place of employment with the municipal police, who maintained an official register of sex workers.
 Registered prostitutes were known in French as filles publiques or filles soumises (i.e., they have submitted to the regulatory regime), or in Vietnamese as có giấy.
 The regulations also establish a municipal dispensary to screen sex workers for venereal diseases and house them for treatment if necessary—the same institution that would come to occupy the attention of Vũ Trọng Phụng in 1937.
-In addition, the regulations expressly forbid the act of procuring, and dictate that only a woman could be the proprietor of a brothel.
+In addition, the regulations expressly forbid the act of procuring and dictate that only a woman can be the proprietor of a brothel.

-The Hanoi regulations were not set in stone: A modified set of rules, promulgated in 1891, permit independent sex workers (filles isolées) to be licensed to work at a location of their own choosing rather than only at a licensed brothel.
+The Hanoi regulations were not set in stone: A modified set of rules, promulgated in 1891, permitted independent sex workers (filles isolées) to be licensed to work at a location of their own choosing rather than only at a licensed brothel.
 In 1907, municipal authorities created a separate "vice squad" or service des moeurs (đội con gái) in the police force to deal with all matters relating to sex work, including the registration of brothels.
 Eventually, an extensive, uniform law governing sex work in all of Tonkin was promulgated by the protectorate's résident supérieur (resident superior) in 1921.
 Besides instituting requirements for registration and regular health checks, and mandatory treatment if a venereal infection were to be discovered, the 1921 law also taxes sex workers’ incomes.

-The 1921 law, though ostensibly uniformly applied throughout Tonkin, was, strictly speaking, in force only in the French concessions—the cities of Hanoi and Haiphong, provincial capitals, and military bases—because the rest of the protectorate was indirectly ruled by the French through the Vietnamese emperor of the Nguyễn dynasty (Emperor Khải Định at the time).
+The 1921 law, though ostensibly uniformly applied throughout Tonkin, was, strictly speaking, in force only in the French concessions—the cities of Hanoi and Haiphong, provincial capitals, and military bases—because the French indirectly ruled the rest of the protectorate through the Vietnamese emperor of the Nguyễn dynasty (Emperor Khải Định at the time).
 (It has also been suggested that the special attention paid to military bases reveals that protecting the health of soldiers in the colonies was a key objective for regulating sex work and preventing the spread of venereal diseases in Tonkin.)
 This patchwork legal situation created many spaces of non-regulation that sex workers would flock to if they did not wish to submit themselves to a regulatory system that they deemed onerous and oppressive, thus creating a thriving black market for clandestine sex work in Tonkin in the interwar years.
 The presence of this black market was something that colonial officials frequently worried about, owing to fears about the possibility, in their minds, of an uncontrolled spread of venereal diseases among the buyers and sellers of clandestine, unregulated sex.